MrBounty/Data_portfolio/README.md

 <br/><br/>

 ### 🏠💰 House prices - Regression
-The House Prices: Advanced Regression Techniques Kaggle competition is a popular machine learning challenge in which participants are tasked with predicting the final sale price of homes in Ames, Iowa, based on a set of features describing various aspects of the properties.
-The competition dataset contains 79 explanatory variables, including information about the house's size, location, age, and quality, as well as other factors such as the presence of amenities like fireplaces and pools.
+- Participated in the House Prices: Advanced Regression Techniques **Kaggle competition**, focusing on predicting the sale prices of homes in Ames, Iowa.

-For this challenge, I utilized deep learning techniques and a neural network approach using the Keras package in Python to develop a solution for predicting the sale price of houses. **And obtain a Root-Mean-Squared-Error (RMSE) of 0.135.**
+- Employed **deep learning techniques** and a neural network approach using the Keras package in Python.
+- Utilized the competition dataset containing 79 explanatory variables, including house size, location, age, quality, and amenities.
+- Achieved an impressive **Root-Mean-Squared-Error (RMSE) of 0.135** in accurately predicting house sale prices.
+- Demonstrated **proficiency in deep learning** and neural network modeling for regression tasks.
+- Contributed to the field of machine learning by providing an accurate solution to the house price prediction challenge.

 [Code and more information](https://github.com/MrBounty/Data_portfolio/tree/main/House%20prices)
 [Kaggle notebook](https://www.kaggle.com/code/adrienbouvais/house-pricing-with-keras)